-You will always have some sort of scar.
+Curettage always results in some sort of scar.
 It is impossible to cut or curette the skin without scarring in some way.
-Your dermatologist will treat the lesion to keep scarring to a minimum.

 The scars from curettage are usually flat and round.
 They are a similar size to that of the original skin lesion.
 Some people have an abnormal response to skin healing and these people may get larger scars than usual (keloids and hypertrophic scarring).

-Your wound may be tender 1-2 hours after the curettage when the local anaesthetic wears off.
+The wound may be tender 1–2 hours after the curettage, when the local anaesthetic wears off.

 Keep the wound dry for 48 hours.
 You can then gently wash and dry the wound.
 If the wound becomes red or very painful, consult your doctor.
 There are no stitches to remove after curettage.

 The wound from curettage will take approximately 2–3 weeks to heal over.
 The scar will initially be red and raised but usually reduces in colour and size over several months.